eslint/eslint/docs/rules/object-property-newline.md

 The answer is that you cannot accomplish this by adding `comma-style`, for at least two reasons:

-First the `comma-style` rule would reject a line that contains only an inter-property comma followed by the opening bracket of a computed property name, such as in
+First, the `comma-style` rule would reject a line that contains only an inter-property comma followed by the opening bracket of a computed property name, such as in

 ```js
 const newObject = {